Group bookings FAQs

 3. I contacted the Museum to make a booking but didn’t get a reply, can I still come?

-No, all groups must receive a Booking Confirmation form which is to be presented to Front of House staff before the group enter the Museum.
+No, all groups must receive a Booking Confirmation form which is to be presented to Visitor Experience staff before the group enter the Museum.
 Our staff must be aware of all groups visiting, so that they can manage the Museum capacity.

 4. Can I book for another University Museum at the same time?